pazitshefet/Assignment3_Agents/readme.md

 --- Final answer ---
 The dataset contains these categories: ...
 ```

-This is useful for grading because it shows:

-- the router decision
-- tool calls
-- tool arguments
-- tool observations
-- the final answer

 ---

 # 5. MCP Server

 The project also exposes selected dataset tools through a FastMCP server.
 Start the MCP server:
 ```bash
 python -m src.mcp_server
 ```

 The MCP server exposes these tools:
 ```text
 list_categories
 list_intents